Pinakinzaveri61/FTOGL4/README.md

 # FTOGL4
-FTOGL$ is Opengl 4.0 port of FTOGL.
+FTOGL4 is Opengl 4.0 port of FTOGL.
 Currently it supports outline, polygon and extrude fonts.

 # To compile and run